pivotal-energy-solutions/django-datatable-view/docs/datatableview/columns.rst

    :param str label: The verbose name shown on the table header.
 If omitted, the first item in
                      ``sources`` is checked for a ``verbose_name`` of its own.
    :param list sources: A list of strings that define which fields on an object instance will be
                         supply the value for this column.
-Model field names and extra :py:class:`Datatable` column declarations are valid source names.
+Model field names (including query language syntax) and model attribute, method, and property names are all valid source names.
+All sources in the list should share a common model field class.
+If they do not, see :py:class:`CompoundColumn` for information on separating the sources by type.
+   :param str source: A convenience parameter for specifying just one source name.
+Cannot be used
+                      at the same time as ``sources``.
    :param processor: A reference to a callback that can modify the column source data before
                      serialization and transmission to the client.
 Direct callable references will be used as-is, but strings will be used to look up that callable as a method of